cosmos/gaia/docs/modules/globalfee.md

 There are **two exceptions** from the global fees rules that allow zero fee transactions:

-1. Transactions that contain only message types that can bypass the minimum fee requirement and the total gas usage of these bypass messages does not exceed `maxTotalBypassMinFeeMsgGasUsage` may have zero fees.
+1. Transactions that contain only message types that can bypass the minimum fee requirement and for which the total gas usage of these bypass messages does not exceed `maxTotalBypassMinFeeMsgGasUsage` may have zero fees.
 We refer to this as _bypass transactions_.

 2. One of the entries in the global fees list has a zero amount, e.g., `0uatom`, and the corresponding denom, e.g., `uatom`, is not present in `minimum-gas-prices` in `app.toml`, or node operators may set additional `minimum-gas-prices` in `app.toml` also zero coins.